 Manage sensor string growth

-You can mitigate the impact that question results have on Tanium Server memory and disk usage by setting age limits on the answer strings that the server stores for individual sensors.
+You can mitigate the impact that question results have on Tanium Server memory and disk usage by setting a maximum age for the answer strings that the server stores for individual sensors.

-The following procedure describes how to determine which sensors are producing the most string growth and to set the Maximum String Age for those sensors.
+The following procedure describes how to determine which sensors are producing the most string growth and to set the Max String Age for those sensors.
 For most sensors that require a limit, use the default maximum of seven days as a best practice.
 Setting a lower maximum is required only in rare cases, such as for sensors that produce results containing date or time stamps.
 The best practice is to avoid including date and time stamps in string results when writing a sensor, because they tend to result in unusually large string growth.
 However, if such sensors are necessary, you can set the maximum as low as one day for sensors that use date stamps and as low as six hours for sensors that use time stamps.
-Consult a Tanium Technical Account Manager (TAM) if you are considering setting the Maximum String Age to lower than six hours; only exceptional cases require such limits.
+Contact Tanium Support if you are considering setting the Max String Age to lower than six hours; only exceptional cases require such limits.

-Install the Tanium™ Health Check module if it is not already installed.
+Install Tanium™ Health Check if it is not already installed.
 For details, see Tanium Health Check User Guide: Installing Health Check.

-- Access the Tanium Console and go to Tanium Services > Health Check.
+- From the Main menu, select Shared Services > Health Check.

 - Under Manual Report Generation, click Run TPAN Report Now.